 If the burrs are not removed from metal objects after forming, they can cause a host of issues and problems downstream.
-Problems such as improper seating of fasteners and assembly, stress cycles are reduced, fatigue life is shortened, increased stress can decrease resistance to fracturing and cracking, risk of corrosion increases, increased friction and heat, static discharges, poor lubrication and all around unsafe handling.
+Problems such as improper seating of fasteners and assembly, stress cycles are reduced, fatigue life is shortened, increased stress can decrease resistance to fracturing and cracking, risk of corrosion increases, increased friction and heat, static discharges, poor lubrication and all-around unsafe handling.

 Deburring eliminates the risks that components are subjected to during the manufacturing process.
-By cleaning up and smoothing the edges of the metal after forming prevents hazards and accidents, allows and improves the product capability, improves the product’s ability to work properly, and enhances visual appeal.
+By cleaning up and smoothing the edges of the metal after forming prevents hazards and accidents, allows and improves the product capability, improves the product’s ability to work properly, and enhances the visual appeal.

 Mechanical deburring effectively removes burrs by either grinding them off or rolling the edge into itself.
 Known for providing a high-quality finish, this method takes a fraction of the time it takes to deburr by hand.

 Electrochemical machining (ECM) for deburring of components is utilized in mass production of extremely difficult materials, precision work, and hard-to-reach spots.
 The process works through a combination of electricity and a glycol solution which dissolves the burrs without affecting the material.

 Referred to as the thermal energy method (TEM), thermal deburring is fast-paced which requires an explosive gas mixture to create enough thermal energy to burn off the burrs.
 This process targets burrs on multiple surfaces and also removes difficult and hard-to-reach burrs.